Kyösti Kallio: Formation of the republic

 During the debates over the form of the new state in 1918, Kallio resigned from the senate because he supported a republic instead of constitutional monarchy.
 Eventually, the monarchist stand lost, and he returned to the Cabinet to become prime minister.
 He was a reformist who emphasized education, settlement, and land reform.
 His greatest achievement was "Lex Kallio" in 1922, legislation allowing the state to buy land to encourage new settlements, and to let the former tenant farmers and other landless rural people buy small farms (see, for example, Seppo Zetterberg et al., ed., "Suomen historian pikkujättiläinen").

 Supported prohibition

-He supported Prohibition in Finland, and was dismayed when it was repealed in 1932.
+He supported prohibition in Finland, and was dismayed when it was repealed in 1932.

 Non-violent anti-communist

-Kallio was an anti-communist, suppressing the Finnish Communist Party (SKP) in 1923, but he resorted to legislative methods.
+Kallio was an anti-communist, suppressing the Communist Party of Finland (SKP) in 1923.
+However, he resorted to legislative methods.
 When the violent right-wing Lapua Movement asked him to become their leader, he refused and was then instead subjected to their death threats.